zryska/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 ## Command Line Configuration

-In Beta 2 it is recommended that REST be used to configure the Edge Data Store.
-In the final release there will also be command line configuration tools available.
+The [edgecmd](xref:commandLine) utility on both Linux and Windows can be used to configure and manage Edge Data Store.

 ## REST tools